Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 If you want to know more about the journey from Vienna to Brussels by train, look no further!

-The average journey time from Vienna to Brussels by train is 14 hours 38 minutes, although on the fastest services it can take just 11 hours 15 minutes.
-Around 23 trains per day travel the 568 miles (915 km) between these two destinations.
+The average journey time from Vienna to Brussels by train is 13 hours 6 minutes, although on the fastest services it can take just 10 hours 15 minutes.
+Around 14 trains per day travel the 568 miles (915 km) between these two destinations.
 Direct trains are usually available every day on the route to Brussels.
-As the main train operator on this route, you'll probably be travelling on a ÖBB service for all or at least part of your journey to Brussels.
+During your journey, you'll either be travelling with DB or ÖBB, as they are the main operators of services on this route.

 Ready to book?
 Start your search for cheap train tickets with us today.
 Keep reading for more information, including our timetable where you can view first and last train times, as well as tips on how to find cheap train tickets.